 About Westmoreland County Food Bank

 The Westmoreland County Food Bank serves over 31,000 area residents each year including 9,300 children and 3,410 seniors.
 WCFB currently has 60 member agencies in their network of emergency feeding sites.
 Of those, 43 are food pantries in which low income consumers are able to access emergency food assistance throughout the month.
-Last year (2016), the Food Bank distributed nearly 7.3 million pounds of food.
+Last year (2017), the Food Bank distributed over 9 million pounds of food.

 50% of WCFB’s food comes from the federal and state governments and the remaining 50% from local donations, food drives, and Feeding America.
 Administrative and fundraising costs account for 5% of the Food Bank’s operating budget.